Teradata/stacki-wiki/wiki/Customization/Adding-Scripts.md

 This produces output that tell me how long it takes to install a backend node.
 This mix and matching of tags tells the installer how to behave.

-##### Run a different shell interpreter
+#### Run a different shell interpreter

 Really whenever you create a set of `<stack:script>` tags, you're running with the bash interpreter.
-You can do more difficult scripts during installation by switching interpreters, python, perl, ksh, csh, tcsh, javascript,ruby,on and on and on.
+You can do more difficult scripts during installation by switching interpreters, python, perl, ksh, csh, tcsh, javascript,ruby, on and on and on.

 Do it like this: